The Practical Guide to Shaker Style Cabinets

 Kitchen with white shaker style cabinets

 What’s the first thing you see when you enter a kitchen?
 The cabinets.
-They encompass over 50% of the design space and are the most dominant feature in a kitchen.
+They encompass over 50% of the kitchen’s visual space, making them the most dominant design element in the room.
+Kitchen cabinets do more than just store your essentials—they define the overall style, support an efficient workflow, and can even improve your Seattle home’s resale value.

 Cabinets are the focal point in your kitchen space, and their choice will: